Cape Codder (cocktail): Related drinks

 The Cape Codder is related to a number of other cocktails such as the Sea Breeze (which adds grapefruit juice), the Bay Breeze (which adds pineapple juice), the Madras (which adds orange juice), the Woo Woo (which adds peach schnapps), Sex on the Beach (which adds orange juice and peach schnapps), the Cosmopolitan, which adds triple sec and lime juice, and Rose Kennedy Cocktail which includes club soda.
 The Grape Codder, in addition to vodka and cranberry juice, also has lime juice and grape juice.
-A Cape Codder with ginger ale is a transfusion.
 A Cape Codder with lemon-lime soda is called a JC Concord.
 A Cape Codder with lychee liqueur is a red lotus cocktail.
 A Cape Codder with raspberry liqueur is a purple haze.

 Background

-This drink was conceived in 1945 by the Ocean Spray cranberry grower's cooperative under the name "Red Devil" in Cape Cod, Massachusetts.
+This drink was conceived in 1945 by the Ocean Spray cranberry grower's cooperative under the name "Red Devil" on Cape Cod, Massachusetts.
 The "Cape Codder" name dates from the early 1960s.